MrDavidRios/sheet-music-repetition-highlighter/README.md

 # Sheet Music Repetition Highlighter

-Identifies and highlight repeated sections in sheet music.
+Identifies and highlight repeated sections in piano sheet music.
 Focus on practicing specific parts of a piece at a time.

 ## Structure